iffse/pay-respects/README.md

 Currently, only corrections to `bash`, `zsh`, and `fish` are working flawlessly.

 `nushell` is currently usable, but there is no alias expansion and you will have to put the evaluated initialization command in your config file (added automatically with `pay-respects nushell`).
+In addition, commands that need to be evaluated in the current working shell (such as `cd`) cannot yet be implemented in `nushell`.

 ## Installing